-The post-project review processes are ineffective in most organizations.
+The lessons learned processes are ineffective in most organizations.
 Consequently, they suffer from the same mistakes on one project after another.
 Even worse, the bigger the project failure, the less likely the organization is to learn from it.
 The same issues that cause a project to fail also prevent the people involved from learning from that failure.
-Organizations need processes to make sure they don’t relive project failures.
-Let’s take a look at a typical post-project review session and then talk about the right way to do it.
+Organizations need lessons learned processes to make sure they don’t relive project failures.
+Let’s take a look at a typical Lessons Learned review session and then talk about the right way to do it.
 Project Lessons Learned Main Page

 You shuffled into your post-project review session, sick and tired of the political games and the finger-pointing.
 Twenty minutes later, you trudged out with the voices still echoing in your head:

 - “No, you’re responsible for us finishing late!”